P0ulpy/cmake-vcpkg-template/README.md

 }
 ```

-For further information you can check the [documentation or cmake integration using libraries](https://learn.microsoft.com/vcpkg/users/buildsystems/cmake-integration#using-libraries) or [microsoft documentation about vcpkg.json](https://learn.microsoft.com/en-us/vcpkg/reference/vcpkg-json) and [vcpkg documentation about manifests dependencies](https://learn.microsoft.com/vcpkg/concepts/manifest-mode)
+For further information you can check the [microsoft documentation about vcpkg.json](https://learn.microsoft.com/en-us/vcpkg/reference/vcpkg-json) and [vcpkg documentation about manifests dependencies](https://learn.microsoft.com/vcpkg/concepts/manifest-mode)

 **Add dependencies to your cmake target :**